Kab777/Catch-Me-If-You-Can/README.md

 # Catch me if you can

-Unity AI chasing game built with NavMesh Agent
+Unity AI chasing action game built with NavMesh Agent

-Try to get as many capsules as you can before you get caught!
+Try to get as many capsules as you can before you get caught by smart Ethan!

 ![](Demo/demo.gif)